 This guide will help students and parents familiarize themselves with course offerings, descriptions and requirements.
 Course selections need to be made thoughtfully and carefully because they lead to successful graduation and post-secondary pursuits.
-It is important to note that the graduation plan and curriculum for students in grade 10-12 has undergone revision.
 Please see the grad requirements pages and check the Ministry website https://curriculum.gov.bc.ca/ for the latest updates.
 We hope that students and parents will read this guide carefully and discuss the important decisions they need to make in order to prepare learners for a successful school year at Sands.